dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 *Editing and Evolution of the Text*

-After ascertained the manuscript's authenticity and unique characteristics, it is important to consider how this document was used as an early working draft during the Committee of Five deliberation.
+After ascertaining the manuscript's authenticity and unique characteristics, it is important to consider how this document was used as an early working draft during the Committee of Five deliberation.
 Multiple sections offer further insight into the drafting process, through edits and alterations in the text: preceding the word "government" was the word "a", which was revised/omitted as the writer continually edited the document while he produced this copy from the original.